pixelite1201/pixelite1201.github.io/index.md

 ## My Projects

-> Below you can find the details about different projects I worked on in college
+> Below you can find the details about different projects I worked on in college.
+To view other projects I worked on please visist https://github.com/pixelite1201/

 *   [RayTracing](ray_tracer_1.md)
 *   [ModellingTheDoll](report_a21.md)